olenive/jsub/README.txt

 Modularity: Paths to the input data and the steps taken to process it can be specified in separate files.

-User friendliness: No need to learn a new language, the process is based on variable declaration using bash syntax and supplying the relevant files via a command line interface.
+User friendliness: No need to learn a new language, the process is based on variable declaration using bash-like syntax and supplying the relevant files via a command line interface.

 Installation